Ohio inmate escapes, authorities searching

-WAPAKONETA, Ohio (WDTN) — An Ohio sheriff’s office is looking for a man who reportedly escaped the Augalize County Jail in Wapakoneta.
+WAPAKONETA, Ohio (WDTN) — An Ohio sheriff’s office is looking for a man who reportedly escaped the Auglaize County Jail in Wapakoneta.

 According to the Auglaize County Sheriff’s Office, law enforcement is looking for 30 year-old Brendan Reed.
 He is said to have escaped the jail on Saturday, May 13 around 12:30 p.m. and was last seen just south of the office, near the Wapakoneta Water Treatment Plant.